jugshaurya/trelloclone/README.md

   - [x] jwt
   - [x] bcrypt to hash pass
 - [x] Generate Client
   - [x] Create a react app
   - [x] use react-bootstrap/ant design or write from scratch
   - [x] Add redux-logger
   - [x] Add redux-thunk
 - [x] Add local auth to server
-- [ ] TODO: Add client data validation on server
+- [ ] TODO: Add client data validation on server use JOI
 - [ ] Add signin and signup to client
   - [x] Create Form for Both
   - [ ] Add Client Side Validation of data @server, checking and showing errors: use joi